My Blog List

 Shortly after 6 p.m., Rita makes an announcement.
 “We have ten minutes to be downstairs.
 I called an Uber and it’s on the way.”

 Vera has been ready to go for the last half hour.
-When Rita asked her earlier if she wanted to go listen to Fado in the evening she immediately said yes, even though she has never heard of it.
+When Rita asked her earlier if she wanted to go listen to Fado in the evening she immediately said yes, even though she had never heard of it.
 But she is not one to miss anything.
 She paid good money to come to Portugal and does not plan to waste her precious time idling in the apartment.
 I think it’s a generational thing.
 My father was also a dedicated traveler, although his traveling style was a bit different from ours.
 He used to organize tours that were led by prominent archaeologists and historians who gave lectures about every Nabatian ruin and Roman mosaic floor his hard-core companions encountered on their hikes.
 Our tour feels more like being caught inside a slow-moving, aimless tumbleweed.

 Anna is not interested in going anywhere.
 She needs some alone time to regroup and work on her art.
 I am not sure I believe her.
 I suspect that it’s the money thing again.
 I don’t know how much we will have to spend on the privilege of listening to live Fado, but I am sure that paying for the Uber ride there and back is on her mind too.
 Stop it, I tell myself.
 She’s an artist, and artists need solitude to create their art and reflect; they need to slow down to let the muse emerge from her hiding place.
 I decide to pretend that I believe her and head out with Rita and her mother.
 It’s raining again but at least it’s not too cold.